derkork/openscad-graph-editor/manual/manual.md

 #### Intersection loops

-A _For loop_ by defaults returns the union of all iterations.
+A _For loop_ by default returns the union of all iterations.
 Sometimes you want to return the intersection of all iterations.
 To do this, right-click the _Loop start_ node and select the _Toggle intersection mode_ option.
 This will will switch the _For loop_ to an _Intersection-for loop_.

 ![](images/intersect_for.gif)